mikekoro/hugo-starter-netlify-cms/content/about/index.md

 ---
-title: "About"
+title: About
 ---

-Here's a bit about me.
+Here's a bit about me:)